IgnacioPalma/lunchmoney-fintoc-sync/README.md

 # lunchmoney-fintoc-syncer
 A Rust CLI to sync transactions from Chilean banks with the [Lunch Money budget app](https://lunchmoney.app).
 This uses [Fintoc](https://fintoc.com/), which provides a free API for querying your bank transactions.
+This should work with pretty much any Chilean bank.

 This is pretty much WIP; don't expect it to be particularly stable (or not mess up all your transactions).